LucasDaSilva96/Nostefruene/README.md

 This project is currently maintained by the programmer/creater of the website and is not open for external contributions at this time.

-## License

-The Nøstefruene AS website is released under the [Netlify], which allows for free usage.

 ## Contact Information